1996 Raleigh murders: Suspects

-Leaman Evans
+Leman Evans

-In January 1997, police arrested 60-year-old Leaman Evans in connection with the January 17, 1996, murder of Dewanna Burt.
+In January 1997, police arrested 60-year-old Leman Evans in connection with the January 17, 1996, murder of Dewanna Burt.
 Evans was originally investigated as a suspect in Burt's death, and her family was acquainted with Evans.
 Evans confessed to killing Burt, thus solving one of the six cases.
 In August 1997 Evans pleaded guilty to voluntary manslaughter and received 23 to 27 months in prison.

 John Williams Jr.

 On February 4, 1997, a woman named Shelly Jackson was drinking and doing drugs outside a store near Moore Square.
 Around this time, a black man approached and started a conversation with Jackson, inviting her to do cocaine with him in a secluded area.
 Jackson agreed and followed the man to a fenced-in lot that was filled with abandoned vehicles, but once inside an abandoned truck, Jackson was attacked by the man, who proceeded to grab her neck and pull out a weapon, which according to Jackson looked like a razor blade.

 According to Jackson, the man exclaimed, "Shut up...
 I got you now.
 I'm going to kill you."
 He demanded her to remove her clothes, to which she refused and attempted to fight him off.
 At the same time, Raleigh Police Sgt.
 T.C.
 Earnhart was driving past the area.
 Jackson noticed his police car and fought off her attacker, running towards the vehicle while screaming for help.
 Earnhart pulled over after noticing Jackson's screams for help.
 When Earnhart confronted Jackson, she was frantically telling him that a man was trying to kill her.
 Earnhart had noticed the man, who by then had fled, but Earnhart immediately radioed for backup.

 Within minutes, police, who were now scouting out the area, found a man wandering around with blood on his shirt and promptly arrested him.
 The man was taken to the police station, where Jackson identified him as the man who attacked her.
 The man was identified as 35-year-old John Williams Jr., a native of Augusta, Georgia.
 At the time of the attack, he was homeless and was, at the time, drifting across North Carolina, primarily in the Raleigh area.
-He had a prior 1977 conviction for rape in his native state.
+He had prior 1977 convictions for attempted rape and aggravated assault in his native state.
 Investigators noticed similarities in the attack to the murders in the area at the time.

 While Williams was in jail awaiting trial for the attempted murder charge, on March 19, he was additionally charged with first-degree murder for the killing of Patricia Ashe.
 Authorities also charged him with another murder, that of Debra Elliot.
 DNA evidence that was taken from Williams matched forensic evidence that was left at Elliot's scene, and it also matched evidence found at four rape scenes.